rcastera/Sublime-Text-Snippets/README.md

 ###Manually

 * Download the .zip file from the GitHub downloads modal
-* Unzip the files and rename the folder to "sublime-snippets"
+* Unzip the files and rename the folder to "custom_snippets"
 * Copy the folder to your Sublime Text 2 user packagers directory (`~/Library/Application Support/Sublime Text 2/Packages/User/)